"Now Listen to Me..."

 There are 11 recommended films to watch on Turner Classic Movies in the U.S. this month:

 One of the horror genre's finest achievements is The Innocents, reviewed here.
 You'll have a chance to see this extraordinary film Sunday, April 2 at 11:15am PST.

 Another highly atmospheric but less artistically accomplished motion picture is John Huston's Reflections in a Golden Eye.
-The performances from its perfectly chosen cast genuinely convey their characters' turbulent emotions making this an engrossing film-watching experience.
-It is one of my TOP TEN Guilty Treasures, a previous TCM recommendation here, and is worth eyeing Monday, April 3 (early morning) at 5:15am PST.
+The performances from its superbly chosen cast genuinely convey their characters' turbulent emotions making this an engrossing film-watching experience.
+It is one of my TOP TEN Guilty Treasures, a previous TCM recommendation here, and is worth eyeing Monday, April 3 at (early morning) 5:15am PST.

 Then there's Gold Diggers of 1933, a brilliant extravaganza of romance, comedy, catchy tunes, and outrageous pre-code show numbers, especially 'Pettin' in the Park' with its strange, sexual undertones that even Freud would have struggled to explain.
 This was also previously recommended here.
 The fun will begin Tuesday, April 4 at 5pm PST.

 Next is The Treasure of the Sierra Madre with Humphrey Bogart portraying perhaps his darkest and most psychologically troubled character.
 Watching his slow transformation from an honest and idealistic adventurer to a tormented, paranoid psychotic is one of the art's most stunning, dramatically forceful experiences perfectly matched to a magnificent and fatalistically ironic conclusion.
 My previous thoughts on this film are here.
 This "treasure" can be discovered Thursday, April 6 at 2:45pm PST.